frieZZerr/UJ-E-Business/project_1/readme.md

 # Dockerfile with Gradle

-This project contains a Dockerfile for building a Docker image with Gradle installed.
+This project contains a Dockerfile for building a Docker image with Gradle installed and a simple `Hello World` Kotlin app.

 ## Usage